About, About me,

 I have been baking serious amounts of sourdough since 2008 when a simple loaf of bread, from a small Parisian village, forever changed the way we do ‘home’.

-By night and on the weekend I blog, paint, bake, renovate, garden and… sourdough, over and over again.
+Since working for myself, I no longer have traditional weekends but when I step away from the keyboard, I like to blog, paint, bake, renovate, garden and… sourdough, over and over again.
 I still smile every time a loaf comes out of the oven and I have a deeply personal ‘Mama-Sourdough clock’ that ticks away on the inside when a friend is making sourdough.
 I intuitively know when their starter will need feeding, when they should be making dough and eagerly anticipate when their bread should be coming out of the oven.

 I have hacked sourdough to the max and made it more difficult than it needed to be.
 Sourdough has been a magical love-affair that has woven itself seamlessly into our lives.